 When you start multi-threading from the moment a meeting is booked, three things happen that wouldn't happen otherwise.

-By the time your rep has the discovery call and the prospect starts socializing your product internally, those other stakeholders have already seen your company name.
-They’ve gotten a connection request.
+First, you build familiarity before it matters.
+By the time your rep has the discovery call and the prospect starts socializing your product internally, those other stakeholders have already seen your name.

+If your deal depends on a single person and that person leaves, you're done.
 Multi-threading from day one means you always have backup channels.
-If your main contact goes dark, you’ve got three or four other people at the account who know your name.
+If your main contact goes dark, you've got three or four other people at the account who know your name.

 Tech stack: Cal.com + Clay + HeyReach + Instantly (and how each tool plays its part in this workflow)